grsteffens/ZoeyImport/README.md

 # ZoeyImport

-How to format CSV files so they can be imported into Zoey
+This readme file talks about how to format CSV files so they can be imported into Zoey correctly.

+Each CSV file should have 12 columns, each of which are described below:

 <ol>